copperspice/copperspice/README.md

 ### Introduction

-CopperSpice is a set of C++ libraries used to develop cross-platform software applications.
-This is an open source project released under the LGPL V2.1 license.
-CopperSpice was derived from the Qt framework and has diverged as the libraries are enhanced to work seamlessly with the C++ standard library.
-Our motivation for developing CopperSpice was to change the core design to provide a consistent and feature rich API.
+CopperSpice is a set of individual libraries which can be used to develop cross platform software applications in C++.
+It is a totally open source project released under the LGPL V2.1 license and was initially derived from the Qt framework.
+Over the last several years CopperSpice has completely diverged, with a goal of providing a first class GUI library to unite the C++ community.

+Our motivation for developing CopperSpice was to change the fundamental design and turn the existing framework into a set of libraries for C++ developers.
+We are accomplishing this by leveraging modern C++ functionality, new technology, and modern tooling.
+CopperSpice currently requires C++14 or newer.

-The libraries provided in CopperSpice include:
+The libraries avaiable in CopperSpice include:

  * CsCore
  * CsGui